aidamorinashala/frontend-challenge/thoughtprocess.md

 - Infinite scroll smootheness animation.
 - If I would have more time I would check more on accesibility on the solutions.
 - The cart has a delay to show the adding of the item the optimal would be a instant update and use optimistic ui.
+- Use more styled toast to convey the success better of adding it.
+No error toast added if something fails.
+- The rest of todos was also opted out due to time.